Discover the Essence: Homemade Anchovy Stock Korea Recipe

 Anchovy Stock

-Pair your anchovy stock-infused dishes with an array of banchan, bringing a medley of textures and flavors to the table.
+Pair your ANCHOVY STOCK-infused dishes with an array of banchan, bringing a medley of textures and flavors to the table.

 • Is anchovy stock the same as dashi?
 No, anchovy stock and dashi are distinct.
 Anchovy stock is made from simmering dried anchovies, providing a rich umami flavor.
 Dashi, a Japanese stock, is typically made with kombu (seaweed) and bonito flakes, offering a different taste profile.